Alex-G-Strong/Alex-G-Strong.github.io/content/posts/bungy/index.md

 "Really?"
 I replied, mulling the idea over.
 "Yeah, they have one in the Nevis valley, where you fall like 100m.
 It's so far, and the landscape is so distant that it feels surreal.
 I think AJ-Hackett does it."

 The fear of falling nagged at me.
 When I left Paines, I had the distinct sense that I had a long way to push it.
 In the bungee, I saw an opportunity to take a truly massive fall in an extremely safe way.
 I also had nothing else that I was particularly interested in doing, and a wrist injury had sidelined the cycling for the moment.
-Lastly, I could not reasonably defend that I spent a day where bungee jumping was invented, and I did not jump.
+Lastly, I could not reasonably defend that I spent a day where bungee jumping was invented and didn't jump.

 The next morning, I called the AJ-Hackett Queenstown location.
 "Hello, this is Flo" came the reply on the other end of the phone.
-"Hi, yeah, I was hoping to book a bungee jump."
-I replied.
+"Hi, yeah, I was hoping to book a bungee jump," I replied.
 "Sure, we have space on our 12:30 bus if that suits you."
 "That sounds good," I replied.
 "Ok, well, just show up 30 minutes before to get checked in, and you'll be on your way."